szgrune/PG-Co/kimino.md

 # ABSTRACT

-We overhauled Kimino's digital profile by redesigning their website and introducing Klaviyo email marketing to their customer base.
-We used data collected with tools ranging from Google Analytics to General Instance to craft a unique user experience centered around maximizing e-commerce revenues while remaining faithful to Kimino's elegant identity and emphasis of traiditional Japanese farming methods.
+After a comprehensive site audit, we overhauled Kimino’s e-commerce with a web redesign and the introduction of Klaviyo email marketing.
+We used data collected with tools ranging from General Instance to Google Analytics to craft a unique user experience centered around maximizing e-commerce revenues while remaining faithful to Kimino’s elegant identity and emphasis of traditional Japanese farming methods.
-# ART DIRECTION

 <figure>
     <img src="./assets/img/Fukujiro Smile.png">